learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 The infrastructure becomes a theme park, hundreds of applications running on entirely different runtimes.

-Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.
+{% include tweet_this/index.html content="Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language." %}

 While you could mitigate the proliferation of tools and languages, in practice, it's more complicated than that.